 Currently, no waste is disposed of within Sonoma County, so all waste must be exported.

-Tables 1A and 1B show the total waste in tons and cubic yards generated in Sonoma County by jurisdictional area, as well as unadjusted projections until 2030.
+The Table 1 shows the total waste generated in Sonoma County by jurisdictional area, as well as unadjusted projections until 2022.

-Each jurisdiction's proportion of the total county's waste was determined using the 2003

-Disposal Report, as 2003 was the most recent year that all of the jurisdictions were channeling the waste through the County system.
-These proportions were applied to the disposal totals from the 2008 Disposal Report, and projected until 2030.
+Each jurisdiction's proportion of the total county's waste was determined using the 2003 Disposal Report, as 2003 was the most recent year that all of the jurisdictions were channeling the waste through the County system.
+These proportions were applied to the disposal totals from the 2005 Disposal Report, and projected until 2022.
 A growth rate of 0.95% per year is based on the Brown, Vence, and Associates (BVA) report (Reassessment of the Long-Term Solid Waste Strategy Management Plan).